FIX YOUR PITCH!

 Instead of starting there with the personal, we start outside of ourselves.
 We put our focus on what they want.
 And all kinds of problems emerge.

 The first is that you don’t know who they are.
-And because you don’t know who they are, instead of dealing with the real they, usually they just becomes a projection of the most insecure part of yourself.
+And because you don’t know who they are, instead of dealing with the real they, usually they just become a projection of the most insecure part of yourself.

 So, the first problem is that when we start to think about they, the they that we think about is not like some cool producer who’s going to dig our work.